-- 53. (1) (a) Any person may report a contravention of section 57(1), (2) or (3) with a Provincial Registrar. - (b) The Provincial Registrar must, if the complaint discloses an offence, lay a charge with the South African Police Service. - (c) In the case of a contravention of section 57(2), the Provincial Registrar must act 15 in accordance with section 54. - (2) (a) Any person may lodge a complaint with a Provincial Registrar regarding the misconduct of a tourist guide. - (b) The Provincial Registrar must, if the complaint discloses- - (i) a contravention of this Act or any other law constituting an offence, lay a 20 charge with the South African Police Service and act in accordance with section 54: - (ii) misconduct not constituting an offence, including a contravention of the code of conduct and ethics contemplated in section 52, act in accordance with section 54.
+- 53. (1) (a) Any person may report a contravention of section 57(1), (2) or (3) with a Provincial Registrar. - (b) The Provincial Registrar must, if the complaint discloses an offence, lay a charge with the South African Police Service. - (c) In the case of a contravention of section 57(2), the Provincial Registrar must act 50 in accordance with section 54. - (2) (a) Any person may lodge a complaint with a Provincial Registrar regarding the misconduct of a tourist guide.

+- (b) The Provincial Registrar must, if the complaint discloses- - (i) a contravention of this Act or any other law constituting an offence, lay a charge with the South African Police Service and act in accordance with section 54; - (ii) misconduct not constituting an offence, including a contravention of the code of conduct and ethics contemplated in section 52, act in accordance with section 54. - (3) A Provincial Registrar concerned must within 14 days report to the National Registrar in writing the result of any case dealt with in terms of this section.